Skip to main content Home

 Using color alone

-When considering methods of communication or feedback, do not use color or location alone.
-Ensure there is text, an icon, an underline, or other visual cue to communicate meaning.
+When considering methods of communication or feedback, do not rely solely upon color.
+Use text, icons, underlines, or other visual cues to communicate meaning.

-Consider how these elements look to a color blind user:
+Consider how these elements might look to a color blind user:

 Dialog with a gray leave button, a form field with a gray bottom border, and progress steps in gray without labels